byteshelleu/web-scraping-samples/sample-e-commerce-pagination-scraping/README.md

 This scraper follows these key design principles:
 - No try/except blocks for flow control
 - Cognitive complexity under 15 for all methods
-- Centralized locators in separate file
-- Explicit waits instead of sleep
-- Polling-based approach for element detection
-- Page Object Model architecture
-- Instance methods instead of static methods
+- Proper instance methods (no static methods)
-- Null-safe attribute access with explicit type checking
+- Explicit null checking
+- Polling-based waits